fkie-cad/Logprep/doc/source/user_manual/configuration/connector.rst

 The hmac itself will be calculated with python's :code:`hashlib.sha256` algorithm and the compression is based on the :code:`zlib` library.

+Furthermore it is possible to automatically add the logprep version and the used configuration version to every processed event.
+This helps to keep track of the processing of the events when the configuration is changing often.
+To enable adding the versions to each event the keyword :code:`version_info_target_field` has to be set under the field :code:`preprocessing`.
+The example at the bottom of this page includes this configuration.
+If the field :code:`preprocessing` and :code:`version_info_target_field` is not present then no version information is added to the event.
+The following json shows a snippet of an event with the added version information.

+..  code-block:: json
+    :linenos:
+    :caption: Example event with version information

+    {
+        "Any": "regular event information",
+        "version_info": {
+            "logprep": "3.0.0",
+            "configuration": "1"
+        },
+        ...
+    }

 producer
 --------